oisinmulvihill/nozama-cloudsearch/docs/source/index.rst

 ~~~~~~~

 This part provides the Pyramid REST Service egg.
 This delivers the namespace
-"mock.cloudsearch.service" into the environment.
+"nozama.cloudsearch.service" into the environment.
 You can run the development
 version of the service using paver, as stated in the quick start, or from the
 Service directory directly.

 For example::

-    cd mock-cloudsearch-service
+    cd nozama-cloudsearch-service
     email_service --conf conf.ini